 The faculty member and the institution may stipulate to a decision on the basis of the written statements, in which case the Committee shall make its decision on that basis.

 During the proceedings the institution and the faculty member are entitled to have an administrative or academic advisor and counsel of their choice and at their own expense.
-Proceedings concerning the appointment or removal of a faculty member may, pursuant to N.D.C.C.
-Section 15-10-17, be closed, unless the faculty member requests that the proceedings be open, in which case the proceedings shall be open.
+Proceedings concerning the appointment or removal of a faculty member may be closed, unless the faculty member requests that the proceedings be open, in which case the proceedings shall be open.
 Proceedings not concerning the appointment or removal of a faculty member, including proceedings concerning discipline not involving dismissal, shall be open.

 A verbatim transcript of the hearing or hearings shall be made at the institution's expense and shall be accessible to both parties.
 A party shall be provided a copy of the record, or part of the record, upon request, at the institution's expense.

 The findings of fact, conclusions and the decision shall be based solely on the evidence received by the Committee.
-In cases brought under section 605.3(4), the faculty member has the burden of persuasion to prove, by a preponderance of the evidence, that the action violated the faculty member's rights; in cases appealed pursuant to section 605.3(8) or (9), the burden of proof that grounds for the institution's action exist shall rest with the institution and be satisfied only by clear and convincing evidence in the record considered as a whole.
+In cases brought under NDSU Policy 350.3(4), the faculty member has the burden of persuasion to prove, by a preponderance of the evidence, that the action violated the faculty member's rights; in cases appealed pursuant to NDSU Policy 350.3(8) or (9), the burden of proof that grounds for the institution's action exist shall rest with the institution and be satisfied only by clear and convincing evidence in the record considered as a whole.

 The Committee may admit any evidence which is of probative value in determining the issues or if the interests of justice will best be served by admitting the evidence.
 Every reasonable effort shall be made to obtain the most reliable evidence available.
 The Committee shall grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made.
+Deliberations by the Committee will be conducted without the hearing officer, although the hearing officer may be consulted by the Committee on procedural matters.

 The faculty member shall be afforded an opportunity to obtain necessary witnesses and documentary or other evidence.
 The institution shall cooperate with the Committee in securing witnesses and making available documentary and other evidence.
 The faculty member and the institution shall have the right to confront and cross-examine all witnesses.
 Testimony may be taken by deposition, including deposition by telephone, or witnesses may testify by telephone, facsimile, video or other electronic means, upon agreement of the parties or, absent an agreement, upon request of a party and determination by the Committee or hearing officer that such use does not substantially prejudice the rights of any party.
 Affidavits may be received into evidence upon stipulation of the parties.